adtork/vWAN-Traffic-Flow-Scenarios/README.md

 Flow F: Branch VPN Concentrator-->Remote MSEE PA-->Remote Branch CE

 # Quick Take-Aways
-Just like above via single vhub, with an NVA or AzFW in (one vhub or both),that would intercept the packets instead of the route server instances.
-SDWan would behave the same as VPN, just like single vhub.
-In the flow paths above, we can see spoke tp spoke across hubs always takes the route server instances.
-Traffic from Spoke to Branch and Branch to Spoke also traverses one set of Route Server instances as well.
-Branch to Branch does not go threw the route server instances.
-Lastly, vWAN does not provide transit by default for ExprressRoute to ExpressRoute flows, that would require [Global Reach](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-global-reach).
-The other way to provide ExpressRoute to ExpressRoute transit is to deploy an AzFW or NVA in each vhub, turn on routing intent and engage Microsoft Support, [see here](https://learn.microsoft.com/en-us/azure/virtual-wan/how-to-routing-policies#expressroute).
-Under the hood we will push down RFC1918 prefixes to each ExR branch to provide a supernet of transit connectivity!
+As observed in the single vHub scenario, the presence of a Network Virtual Appliance (NVA) or Azure Firewall (AzFW) in one or both vHubs leads to the interception of packets, diverting them from the route server instances.
+Similarly, a Software-Defined Wide Area Network (SDWan) would mirror the behavior of a Virtual Private Network (VPN).

+In the flow paths, we note that Spoke-to-Spoke communication across hubs invariably involves the route server instances.
+Traffic moving from Spoke to Branch and vice versa also traverses a single set of route server instances.
+However, Branch-to-Branch traffic does not pass through the route server instances.

+It's important to acknowledge that Azure Virtual WAN does not natively provide transit for ExpressRoute-to-ExpressRoute flows.
+To facilitate this, Global Reach is required.
+[For Global Reach details, please refer to the linked resource](https://learn.microsoft.com/en-us/azure/expressroute/expressroute-global-reach).
+Alternatively, an Azure Firewall or NVA can be deployed in each vHub, combined with activation of routing intent and engagement with Microsoft Support.
+[Information on Routing Intent can be found here](https://learn.microsoft.com/en-us/azure/virtual-wan/how-to-routing-policies#expressroute).

+Under this configuration, we effectively push down RFC1918 prefixes to each ExpressRoute branch, thereby providing a supernet of transit connectivity.